SEKOIA-IO/intake-formats/doc/smart-descriptions.md

 A smart description consists of:
 - The value (manatory): a sentence that will display information from the [structured event](structured_event.md).

   This sentence contains placeholders (delimited with curly-braces).
-Each placeholder encompass a path (dot-notation); the path indicate the location, in the structured event, of the value to used to replace the placeholder in the description.
+Each placeholder encompasses a path (dot-notation); the path indicates the location of the value in the structured event that is used to replace the placeholder in the description.

   e.g:
   With a structured event containing: